rm2013/katacoda-scenarios/goto3/step2.md

 ## Review Kafka deployment files

-We will review all the elements of kafka eco system in kubernetes
+In this step we will review all the elements of kafka eco system in kubernetes.
+ There is lot going on here.
+In general a yml file is used to define and deploy kubernetes elements.

 ### Review Storageclass and Persistent volume

-#### Locate /root/pv/000storageclass.yml file.
+#### Locate /root/pv/000storageclass.yml
-Please note the reclaimPolicy, it is set as Retain.
+Please note the reclaimPolicy, which is set as Retain.
 This means that data will be retained, it can also set as Delete.
 This is used by the Persistent volume.

 #### Locate /root/pv/010pv-volume.yml